rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 II](/post/kubernetes-tutorial-ii-deploying-an-app/) of this series).
 These Volumes are backed by tmpfs and thus their contents are never written to disk.

-For example, a secret Volume could be use to pass htpasswd-hashed data to nginx.
+For example, a secret Volume could be used to pass htpasswd-hashed data to nginx.
 In the following example, the data stored in the `HTPASSWD` key of the secret named `htpasswd` is mounted at `/auth/htpasswd` as read-only: